Logomorph/MacroKeyboard/README.md

 | Spare micro-USB cable | Canibalized to link the Arduino to the USB-C breakout board.
 This allows programming without taking the keyboard apart. |

 # The layout
-While the box does fit all the required components, albeit it's a tight fit, I designed it for the components I used.
+The box is designed for the components I used.
+It's a bit of a squeeze, but everything fits in the end.
 You can see its layout in the diagram below.
 ![](/rsc/layout_diagram.png)

 # The circuit